Oral contraceptives use hormones to prevent pregnancy. Progestin-only pills have only the hormone progestin. They do not have estrogen in them.

 Progestin-only pills are very effective if taken correctly.

-Progestin-only pills work by making your mucus too think for sperm to move through.
+Progestin-only pills work by making your mucus too thick for sperm to move through.

 You may start taking these pills any time in your menstrual cycle.